windyworldair/Orion/README.md

 Raises `ContextOverflowError` if you exceed the limit — so you never waste tokens on a call that'll fail.

+> [!WARNING]
+> Context limits are checked **before** the API call.
+If your input exceeds the window, Orion raises immediately — no tokens wasted, no unexpected charges.

 ---

 ## Installation